Studio Editor: About Page Structure (Parent, Child and Sibling Elements)

 In the Studio Editor, the structure you create is reflected the Layers panel.
 The following layers make up the structure of the site:

 - Page: From the Layers panel, you can edit the page's background color and add padding.
-Click the More Actions icon next to the page name to control these settings.
+Click the More Actions icon

 - Sections: Every page is made up of at least one section, and you can create as many as your client needs.
 Most sections contain layout tools and containers (e.g. cells, stacks, etc.).

-- Elements: These are the elements you add from the Add Elements panel (e.g., text, buttons, media, etc.).
+- Elements: These are the elements you add from the Add Elements panel (e.g. text, buttons, media, etc.).
 Dock single elements, or stack multiple elements to ensure consistent order and spacing across screen sizes.

 Re-parenting elements